-When was the last time you reviewed your goals for your training business?
+When was the last time you thought about goal setting for your training business?

 Setting goals about where you want your business to be three months, a year or five years from now should also help you pinpoint whether you’re working with the right clients or whether you would like your training business to move in a different direction.